 top of page

-The second sample features a unique blend of materials, consisting of 50% local oyster shells and 50% crushed Apalachicola shells.
+This sample features a unique blend of materials, consisting of 50% local oyster shells and 50% crushed Apalachicola shells.
 This combination maintains the traditional feel while introducing a variation in texture and color.
 The local oyster shells provide familiarity, while the Apalachicola shells, known for their distinctive hues, add depth and character to the mixture.
 This sample balances tradition and innovation, making it a contemporary choice for modern applications.

 Comparison of Traditional Tabby and Regular Stucco with Shells